equinor/radix-prometheus-proxy/README.md

 ## How we work

 Commits to the main branch must follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) and uses Release Please to create new versions.
+This is now required by branch protection rules

 ## Security